What are Layer-2 solutions?

 What is a Layer-2 solution?

-A Layer-2 solution refers to an infrastructure built on top of an existing blockchain that can execute transactions off-chain while still being secured by the underlying blockchain.
+A Layer-2 solution refers to infrastructure built on top of an existing blockchain that can execute transactions off-chain.
+While they process transactions separately, Layer-2 blockchains are still secured by the underlying Layer-1 blockchain.

 Imagine a busy highway that connects different cities.
 This highway represents the main blockchain, which is used by many people to transfer assets and information.